 - Coenzyme Q10 – Coenzyme Q10, or CoQ10, isn’t as popular as calcium and vitamin D, but it’s equally important to the long-term health of your smile.
 It not only provides the cells in your oral tissues with the energy they need, but also acts as a powerful antioxidant that helps fight off harmful oral bacteria.
 Every cell in your body produces the coenzyme, though some people may experience deficiencies and might benefit from the right supplements.

-Six foods and drinks that are good for your oral health
+Six foods and drinks that are good for your Nutrition and oral health

 Let’s focus on the beverages: